 Backing up all of your objects, regardless of number, has a very small incremental cost.
 Compression and de-duplication of Salesforce records continually work to consume the smallest amount of cloud storage possible and often achieves a 95% smaller overall dataset in storage than in Salesforce.
 For dollar-amount predictions based on real customers, see here.
 There is no expected cost impact of the change to Auto Backup unless you:

-- Do not today run files backups but have a large number of files.
+- don't today run files backups but have a large number of files.

-- Backup files today, but do not utilize the proper "Query All Files" permissions which Auto Backup enforces.
+- Backup files today, but don't use the proper "Query All Files" permissions which Auto Backup enforces.

 The two cases above are specific to storing more files data, the binary component of which gets stored in the bucket at a size ratio of 1:1 with Salesforce.
 This is the only expected noticeable increase in cost of running GRAX on Auto Backup.